microsoft/playwright/README.md

 ### No trade-offs • No limits

 Browsers run web content belonging to different origins in different processes.
-Playwright is aligned with the architecture of the modern browser and runs tests out-of-process.
+Playwright is aligned with the architecture of the modern browsers and runs tests out-of-process.
 This makes Playwright free of the typical in-process test runner limitations.

 **Multiple everything**.
 Test scenarios that span multiple tabs, multiple origins and multiple users.
 Create scenarios with different contexts for different users and run them against your server, all in one test.